 It also goes a bit deeper than that with a mechanic that is really interesting and new to the genre.
 As each ring/storm/circle (whichever you prefer to call it) closes, your class levels up.
 With each level that goes up, you learn a new ability that can give you little bonuses that aren’t drastic but can definitely turn a situation in your favour.
 Obviously, everyone gets their own bonuses, but it’s an interesting mechanic that allows for a bit more depth in terms of you mastering each class.
 Get to grips with each level upgrade and you will be dominating the competition.

 The last thing that really spices things up is the ability to have a second class equipped at any given time.
 This is where things get really interesting and makes Spellbreak feel really unique.
-On the class you chose, you have to stick to that on your “main” hand.
+In the class you chose, you have to stick to that on your “main” hand.
 However, on your second hand, you can change that class to whatever you want as long as you find the gauntlet for it in each game.
 You may favour a long-distance class, but it’s always helpful to have that option to have a shorter one too so you can properly defend yourself.
-As you explore, you can find different rarities of gauntlets which are colour coded in the usual pattern of video game colour coding.
+As you explore, you can find different rarities of gauntlets that are colour coded in the usual pattern of video game colour coding.
 So, if you find an epic gauntlet for each arm you’re laughing and will have insane damage output.

 The movement in this game feels fantastic too.
 You can fly in bursts (jetpack style) and hover while you aim to take shots.
 The map is surprisingly vertical in places which adds some strategy to positioning and to the classes, so learning to fly properly is a must.
 The movement mechanics are made even more fun by the addition of runes that you can find on the battlefield.